 - CON: Police are known to have bad attitudes

-In the event of an accident and needing to file a report, expats may find that the police are in no rush to assist.
+In the event of an accident, when a report has to be filed, expats may find that the police are in no rush to assist.
 There have been cases of police officers showing up to the scene of an accident late if it’s just a fender bender.
-Language is also an issue as few police officers speak English.
-It helps to understand Arabic or have a translator.
+Language is also an issue, as few police officers speak English.

 Working and doing business in Kuwait